xinxinc476/bios-611-project/README.md

 ### Docker

 To replicate the analysis shown here, you need to install Docker, a software which allows you to create "reproducible deployments."
 Once you have installed Docker, you can build a Docker image and create a Docker container from the given Dockerfile by:

 	docker build . -t project

 Then you can run the container on Rstudio server by:

-	docker run -v $(pwd):/home/rstudio -e PASSWORD=pw -p 8787:8787 -t project
+	docker run -v $(pwd):/home/rstudio/project -e PASSWORD=pw -p 8787:8787 -t project

 By typing "localhost:8787" on your browser and logging in using "rstudio" as the Username and "pw" (or any other password you choose) as the Password, you can access the Rstudio server.

 ### Make

-You can use Make to generate the final report by:
+You can use Make to generate the final report by typing the following commands in the Rstudio terminal:

+	cd project
 	make report.pdf